-Before devices can leverage the 6 GHz spectrum, the chipsets supporting this band must be available.
-Available chipsets come from several different companies.
-In addition, some high-end, gaming phones are hitting the market with Wi-Fi 6E support.
+Client devices from Samsung, Zebra, and many other vendors include chipsets that support 6 GHz.
+Analyst firm IDC projected sales of 338M Wi-Fi 6E enabled client devices in 2021.
 Wi-Fi Alliance launched their certification program for Wi-Fi 6E and maintains a list of 6E enabled products.
 This means that Wi-Fi 6E is now ready for mass market adoption.

 How do I choose a Wi-Fi 6E vendor?

 Choose a vendor that demonstrates

 - Commitment to certification by industry standards (Wi-Fi Alliance)

 - A full portfolio to support indoor, outdoor, hazardous location (HazLoc), and remote workers